Tutorial: Signin Compose

 SharedPreferences with biometric access control

-Returning to the front end: we store the chatterID obtained from the backend encrypted in Android SharedPreferences.
+We now store the chatterID obtained from the back end in Android SharedPreferences, encrypted.
 We use Android Keystore to hold our keys, with key access protected by biometric authentication.
 The following instructions are heavily based on Using BiometricPrompt with CryptoObject: how and why.
 Recall that the only purpose of the biometric check is to control access to the stored chatterID across invocations of the app.
 It doesn’t make the sign-in process itself any more secure.

 The Android KeyStore trusted execution environment